treysuiter/net-buddy/README.md

   - `python manage.py makemigrations netbuddyapp`
   - `python manage.py migrate`

-5. Create a superuser for your local version of the app.
+5. Create a superuser for your local version of the app (make sure you do this before loading fixtures).

   - `python manage.py createsuperuser`

+### Did you create a superuser?
+If so, carry on.
+If not, please go back to step 5.

 6. Populate your database with initial data from fixtures files: (NOTE: every time you run this it will remove existing data and repopulate the tables)